The day my son left home

 It will be a GREAT weekend!

-Once you are a parent, you never really stopped being a parent.
+Once you are a parent, you never really stop being a parent.
 Your children can become parents, even grandparents, but you will always be theirs.
 You will walk this path for the rest of your life; always worrying, always caring, always looking forward to their coming home.

 I will be here when they need me.